-Our philanthropy efforts focus on assisting local organizations through hands-on projects and contributions.
-Here are our most recent projects.
+Our philanthropy efforts assist local organizations through hands-on projects and contributions.

 Truman Medical Center

 Kansas City Athenaeum members have been knitting and crocheting to fill requested needs at Truman Medical Center.
-More than 400 infant hats have been donated since January.
+More than 800 infant hats have been donated since January.
 Members have also knitted and crocheted booties, thumbless mittens, and baby blankets.
-This ongoing project contributes toward the newborn care needs at the hospital.
-In addition, 62 fabric eyeglass cases have been sewn for the eye clinic.
+This project contributes toward the newborn care needs at the hospital.
+Other ongoing projects include sewing 48 totes and 70 infusion pump bags for Truman Medical Center, plus 325 eyeglass cases for the eye clinic.

 Helping the Homeless